Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Introduction

 Broadly speaking, there are two main BBH formation channels, an isolated evolution channel and a dynamical channel.
 Through the isolated channel, two massive stars are born in a bound binary and subsequently co-evolve in absence of strong external interactions, for example in the galactic field.
-During their evolution this binary likely undergoes some period of common envelope evolution which efficiently shrinks the binary separation.
-Eventually each star will collapse to a black hole (BH), and provided the binary remains bound following the supernova kicks, the resulting BBH can potentially merge within a Hubble time \citep[e.g.,][]{tutukov_evolution_1973, hurley_evolution_2002, belczynski_comprehensive_2002, dominik_double_2012,de_mink_merger_2015, mandel_merging_2016, belczynski_effect_2016, spera_merging_2019, mapelli_binary_2020, belczynski_evolutionary_2020, broekgaarden_impact_2021, costa_formation_2021, qin_merging_2023}.
+During their evolution, this binary likely undergoes some period of common envelope evolution, which efficiently shrinks the binary separation \citep[e.g.,][]{tutukov_evolution_1973, dominik_double_2012, ivanova_common_2013, glanz_common_2021} Alternatively, the binary's orbit could tighten through stable mass transfer episodes, where matter flows from one star to its companion over extended periods \citep[e.g.,][]{van_den_heuvel_forming_2017, pavlovskii_stability_2017, neijssel_effect_2019, shao_stable_2022} Additionally, chemically homogeneous evolution, driven by efficient rotational mixing in rapidly spinning massive stars, can lead to the formation of close BBH systems without significant expansion of the stellar radii \citep[e.g.,][]{mandel_merging_2016, marchant_new_2016, dubuisson_cosmic_2020, riley_chemically_2021}.
+Eventually, each star will collapse into a black hole (BH), and provided the binary remains bound following the supernova kicks, the resulting BBH can merge within a Hubble time. \citep[e.g.,][]{hurley_evolution_2002, belczynski_comprehensive_2002,de_mink_merger_2015, belczynski_effect_2016, spera_merging_2019, mapelli_binary_2020, belczynski_evolutionary_2020, broekgaarden_impact_2021, costa_formation_2021, qin_merging_2023}.

 The dynamical channel involves the formation and evolution of a BBH within a dense stellar system, where the binary experiences many gravitational encounters with other black holes (BHs) and stars.
 Through these interactions, BBHs can be formed and disrupted, and have their orbital properties altered through dynamical hardening.
 In certain cases, these encounters can bring a BBH into a regime where it is able to merge within a Hubble time.